 Published by Nobody

-We are happy to announce Night Procession has been presented with this year’s Benrido HARIBAN AWARD
+We are happy to announce Night Procession has been presented with the 2017 Benrido HARIBAN AWARD

 In March 2014, my family and I moved from east London to rural south Sweden where my partner Lena is from.
 I understood that these new surroundings would inform my work in very different ways and that nature would play a key role.
 I was looking forward to making work that did not feel restricted and suffocated by modern photographic technology nor would make an inaccurate projected impression of the natural landscape we had become part of.